 - transfer applicants have completed 56 or more transferable credits, including a grade of ‘C’ or higher in English composition, at an accredited college or university in the United States

 - the student has been awarded a degree from the United States, United Kingdom, Anglophone Africa, Anglophone Canada, Ireland, Australia, New Zealand or the British Commonwealth Caribbean prior to enrolling.
+Click Here for a full list of countries.

 The University reserves the right to require additional English language instruction of any student.
 The University of Baltimore does not offer English as a Second Language (ESL) courses.